36 Quirky plant pot ideas you’ll love

 Got a couple of old chairs lying about?
 Before chucking away, consider using them as planters.
-You can attach a net on the seat where your plants can safely and securely be attached.
+You can attach a net to the seat where your plants can safely and securely be attached.

 10. Glass containers

 Terrariums, our old favourite.
-Plants that love moisture thrive well in terrariums, so if you have fittonias and other moisture-loving plants, you can put them in glass containers.
+If you have small begonias, succulents or air plants, you can put them in glass containers to create pretty terrariums.